tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): What is the difference between the LIBNAME and FILENAME statements?
 - Answer (aguenane-stat6250): LIBNAME references a SAS library while FILENAME references an external file.
 - *Question* (ldai4-stat6250): What is fileref?
 Is the function of fileref same as libref’s?
+* Question (ljiang11-stat6250): Is fileref only active in the current session?

 [Course Textbook Chapter 5, Problem 6]
-* Question (ljiang11-stat6250): Will the variable name take from input statement?
 - *Question* (jcanfield3-stat6250): Could all three solutions potentially work?
 - *Answer* (jcanfield3-stat6250): Yes, if you add labels to the variables to match the given output.
 - *Question* (akrishnamurthy-stat6250): How should the character and numeric data fields from raw file be defined in SAS dataset?